themeum/qubely/readme.md

 [Qubely](https://wordpress.org/plugins/qubely/) is a full-fledged Gutenberg toolkit with plenty of predefined sections and modern layout packs to create beautiful pages and posts on the Gutenberg editor.
 It offers a whole new experience that minimizes all limitations of the Gutenberg editor and opens unlimited possibilities to create any simple to complex content on a WordPress website.
 This user-friendly tool has been developed with all necessary customization features to achieve any possible layout.

-Qubely extends Gutenberg with many custom blocks that are missing in the editor.
-Take full control of the WordPress block editor with the ability to apply out of the box styling options.
-Create web pages and posts using Qubely’s custom Gutenberg blocks that are stunning as well as mobile optimized.

 [youtube https://www.youtube.com/watch?v=_aRAQkHZiUQ]